MicrosoftDocs/win32-pr.de-de/desktop-src/WsdApi/events.md

 ## <a name="remarks"></a>Hinweise

-Mögliche Werte sind 1 (ereignisse eingeschlossen) und 0 (Standard, ausgeschlossene Ereignisse).
+Mögliche Werte sind 1 (eingeschlossene Ereignisse) und 0 (Standard, ausgeschlossene Ereignisse).

 ## <a name="element-information"></a>Elementinformationen